usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

       RRU.PrbTotDl (%) - Percent of resource blocks received since the last sample RRU.PrbTotUl (%) - Percent of resource blocks sent since the last sample
       ```
-    - Pre-existing metric distributed across cells:
-      `CARR.PDSCHMCSDist.BinX.BinY.BinZ (PDSCH_RBs)` - Unlike the other listed metrics (which are per-UE), this one is per-cell (NRCellDU).
-It reports the distribution of MCS scheduled for PDSCH resource blocks, aligned with 3GPP TS 28.552 [[4]][ts28552-3gpp] clause 5.1.1.12.1 (MCS Distribution in PDSCH).
+      - `CARR.PDSCHMCSDist.BinX.BinY.BinZ (PDSCH_RBs)` - Unlike the other listed metrics (which are per-UE), this one is per-cell (NRCellDU).
+It reports the distribution of MCS scheduled for PDSCH resource blocks, aligned with 3GPP TS 28.552 [\[4\]][ts28552-3gpp] clause 5.1.1.12.1 (MCS Distribution in PDSCH).
 Each bin is incremented by the number of scheduled PDSCH RBs for the corresponding MCS.
 When SU-MIMO is used, both rank indicators are considered.
-Different PDSCH MCS index tables are considered when configured differently (TS 38.214 [[5]][ts38214-3gpp] clause 5.1.3.1).
+Different PDSCH MCS index tables are considered when configured differently (TS 38.214 [\[5\]][ts38214-3gpp] clause 5.1.3.1).
 RBs used for broadcast are excluded.
 Each BinX/BinY/BinZ measurement is a single integer value.
         - BinX: Rank index (1-8)
         - BinY: PDSCH MCS table index (1-3)
         - BinZ: MCS index (0-31)
-    - New metrics for the automation tool:
-      ```console
-      Reporting Time Offset (ms) - Time offset from the expected reporting time in milliseconds (e.g., -1 indicates that the report arrived a millisecond early)
-      RSRP.Mean (dBm) - Averaged SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Minimum (dBm) - Minimum SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Quartile1 (dBm) - Quartile 1 SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Median (dBm) - Quartile 2/Median SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Quartile3 (dBm) - Quartile 3 SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Maximum (dBm) - Maximum SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Count (count) - Number of RSRP measurements in the sample, used to calculate RSRP PHY.NPrbDl (count) - Number of PRBs in the sample, used to calculate RSSI PHY.DerivedRssiDl (dBm) - Received Signal Strength Indicator derived from RSRP.Mean and PHY.NPrbDl based on https://www.techplayon.com/rssi
-      PHY.DerivedRsrqDl (dB) - Reference Signal Received Quality, derived from RSRP.Mean, PHY.DerivedRssiDl, and PHY.NPrbDl based on https://www.techplayon.com/rsrq-received-signal-received-quality
-      PUSCH.Snr (dB) - Signal to noise ratio for Physical Uplink Shared Channel PUCCH.Snr (dB) - Signal to noise ratio for Physical Uplink Control Channel DRB.HarqMcsUl (MCS index) - Uplink modulation and coding scheme to use DRB.HarqMcsDl (MCS index) - Downlink modulation and coding scheme to use DRB.HarqBlockErrorRateUl (%) - Percentage of uplink HARQ blocks containing corrupt SDUs DRB.HarqBlockErrorRateDl (%) - Percentage of downlink HARQ blocks containing corrupt SDUs DRB.MacSduRetransmissionRateUl (%) - Percentage of uplink SDUs retransmitted DRB.MacSduRetransmissionRateDl (%) - Percentage of downlink SDUs retransmitted DRB.MacSduErrorRateUl (%) - Percentage of corrupt uplink SDUs [Experimental] DRB.MacSduErrorRateDl (%) - Percentage of corrupt downlink SDUs DRB.DerivedCQIDl - Channel Quality Indicator (CQI) derived from DRB.HarqMcsDl based on 3GPP 38.214 § 5.2.2.1 PHY.CqiWb1TbDl - Channel Quality Indicator (CQI), wideband, 1 transport-block [Experimental] PHY.CqiWb2TbDl - Channel Quality Indicator (CQI), wideband, 2 transport-blocks [Experimental]
-      ```
     - Note that this xApp uses REPORT Style 4 (O-RAN E2SM-KPM clause 7.4.5) with the condition being to match the UE's Slice/Service Type (SST) and Slice Differentiator (SD).
 The code has been patched to subscribe to 4-octet slice IDs (SST+SD) if SD ≠ 0xFFFFFF, instead of a 1-octet SST (clause 8.3.11).
 - **KPM Monitor to CSV xApp**:
   - Run with `./additional_scripts/run_xapp_kpm_moni_write_to_csv.sh`.